aldscar/PrometheusPlayground/readme.md

 # Overview

-The solution demonstrates how to collect Prometheus metrics for .NET applications and how to render them in Grafana.
+The solution demonstrates how to collect [Prometheus](https://prometheus.io/) metrics for .NET applications and how to render them in [Grafana](https://grafana.com/).
 Monitored applications are following:
 * one API application - MeasuredWebApplication - for demonstration how to track requests rates
 * one hosted service - MeasuredHostedService - for emulation memory consumption
-* one hosted service - StatisticsHostedService - for gathering business-related statistics and customized metrics Prometheus server, Grafana server and .NET applications are containerized.
-In addition, solution includes minimal linux container with powershell script for running http requests to api application.
+* one hosted service - StatisticsHostedService - for gathering business-related statistics and customized metrics

+Prometheus server, Grafana server and .NET applications are containerized.
+In addition, solution includes minimal linux-based container with powershell script for running http requests to api application.

 All .NET applications are armed with HealthCheck endpoint, which returns randomized service status.

 # How to run
 The easiest way to run is to use docker.
 Solution configured to run following containers: